BrownDwarf/gollum/README.md

 The package is under active development.
-Please contribute by commenting on the Issues, providing Pull Requests, and starring the GitHub repo.
+Feel free to contibute by either raising issues here in GitHub or by submitting pull requests.
+If you have questions or need help, please also use GitHub issues to reach out to the development team and we will do our best to assist you.